Policy, Licensing and COI

 Readers encountering refusal by authors to comply with these policies after publication should contact the Editor in Chief.
 In unresolved cases, the journal may involve the authors’ funding institution and/or publish a formal correction statement online, acknowledging the inability of readers to obtain necessary materials for replication.

-Plagiarism or Other Types of Unethical Publication Practice
+Unethical Publication Practice

 Regarding plagiarism and other unethical publication practices, we adhere to the guidelines on Good Publication Practice as outlined by COPE, the Council of Science Editors, and the PERK guidelines.
 These standards aim to ensure that articles are published responsibly and ethically.